Azure/portaldocs/portal-sdk/generated/react-guides-onboarding-an-existing-extension.md

 ## Validate

-Once your build worked, you should be able to build and sideload your extension using whichever method your team prefers (e.g `ap serve`), and navigate to the added Test.ReactView by going to the deeplink: `#blade/[ExtensionName]/Test.ReactView` (e.g `#blade/Microsoft_Azure_Compute/Test.Reactview`).
+Once your build worked, you should be able to build and sideload your extension using whichever method your team prefers (e.g `ap serve`), and navigate to the added HelloWorld.ReactView by going to the deeplink: `#blade/[ExtensionName]/HelloWorld.ReactView` (e.g `#blade/Microsoft_Azure_Compute/HelloWorld.Reactview`).
-You should see a view load that has just a piece of text stating that you have successfully onboarded to ReactViews.
+You should see a view load that has some texts and a textbox.

 If that's what you see, then head to the [Guides](react-index.md/#guides) to start building and migrating experiences!